plotly/plotly.py/README.md

 ```

 ### Static Image Export with Orca

-While Kaleido is now the recommended approach, image export can also be supported
+While Kaleido is now the recommended image export approach because it is easier to install and more widely compatible, image export can also be supported
-by the [orca](https://github.com/plotly/orca) command line utility and the
+by the legacy [orca](https://github.com/plotly/orca) command line utility and the
  [`psutil`](https://github.com/giampaolo/psutil) Python package.

 These dependencies can both be installed using conda: